MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/about-updates-23h2.md

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2.md)]

-This article describes the new update feature for this release, benefits of the feature, and how to keep various pieces of your Azure Local solution up to date.
+This article describes the new update feature for this release of Azure Local, the benefits of the feature, and how to keep various components of your solution up to date.

 ## About the updates